smalcolmbrown/V3-Sprinter-Melzi_1_01/README.md

 2017/07/14 Added:
 Added M42 function works on M42 A1 S1 syntax as per Bill and M42 P30 S1 as per reprap wikki.
 A V3 melzi specific version of Klimet's code

+2017/07/27 Added:
+Added functionality from the latest firmware update from Eaglemoss as modified by Chris Holland.
+Changes include over temperature detection for both hot end and the heated bed and improved thermistor tables